• Home

 All posts by Gabriele Gaizutyte

 Lee Wright is a satire writer from Nuneaton, Warwickshire.
-His two flash fiction stories, Soda Jerk and The Ear are available on our website.
+His four flash fiction stories, Soda Jerk, The Ear, The Allotment and We'll Have You There By Noon are available on our website.
 Lee began his writing career at the Hinckley Times newspaper where he wrote for a weekly sports column.
-He has self-published a novella Forget What You’ve Heard.
-Lee's short story Seeking Lov
+He has self-published a novella Forget What

 Cathryn Haynes is a poignant story writer and the author of the romantic tale A Tiding of Magpies, available on our website.
 Cathryn read English Language and Literature at St Hilda’s College, Oxford, but only started seriously thinking about writing very recently.
 She is a member of novelist Sara Banerji's creative writing class a